Linoy1995/SharedShopping/README.md

 - Add lists and share them with friends by email address
 - Add lists to favourites
 - Edit user's profile
-- Login with email address, Facebooj user or Gmail account.
+- Login with email address, Facebook user or Gmail account.
 - Change Language

 #### Main Screen: